-The summer season on the Jersey Shore is at its peak.
-Monmouth Beach rests at the heart of the shore for me and this is our signature season.
+The Jersey Shore beach season is in full swing.
+Monmouth Beach rests at the heart of the shore for me and others (perhaps too many others this summer).

-Yes, we must share it with others but we all-year shore residents shouldn’t blame them for the unique draw of the beach.
+While we must share it with others, us all-year shore residents shouldn’t blame them for the unique draw of the beach.
 Deep down though, we beach lifers have a special love and regard for the sand and the sea.
 Here are some of the reasons why:

 1) We’re true environmentalists — Real shore people never leave behind beer bottles, soda cans, newspapers, smoke butts or anything else for that matter.
+Being a guardian of the beach is a great trust.
 Litter is a moral corruption.
-Being a guardian of the coast is a great trust.

 2) It’s communicates with us — The sights, the sounds, the smells … they become part of our persona.
 The beach embodied.
 For many, it reaches a point where we can’t quite properly function without being close.

 3) Sand is king — We never really get the sand out from between our toes.
 It’s also in the house, the car, the shower, the hair, the kitchen floor.
 It’s a warm and wonderful problem to have.

 4) Walk to wonder — If you’re having a hard time go to the beach and take an hour’s stroll close along the shoreline.
 Travel in the morning or at dusk.
 If you finish and still feel poorly, you’re hopeless.

 5) Guilt free — Sitting and staring in or at virtually every other locale will bring, at some point, feelings of wasted time.
 Never at the beach.
 The time is yours to do as with you please.
 Relaxation becomes the habit.